th2-net/th2-data-services/README.md

 # ParentlessTree is EventsTree which has detached events with stubs.
 parentless_trees: List[EventsTree] = collection.get_parentless_trees()

-# [4.4] Working with ParentEventsTreesCollection.
+# [4.4] Working with ParentEventsTreeCollection.
-# ParentEventsTreesCollection is tree like EventsTreesCollection but it has only events that have references.
+# ParentEventsTreeCollection is a tree like EventsTreeCollection but it has only events that have references.
 collection = ParentEventsTreeCollectionProvider5(events, data_source=data_source)

 collection.show()